 2. Great companies take advantage of and profit from changing dynamics in the marketplace.

 A business can grow and profit during a recession if it understands the underlying dynamics of the marketplace.
 Crises tend to stimulate change in people.
 The challenge is to respond to such changes in a timely and direct fashion.
-To take advantage of these shifts, it is critical to address the 5 “W’s.”
+To take advantage of these shifts, it’s critical to address the five “W’s.”

 What needs and benefits are priorities for your customers at this time?
 Are there new products or services that might address these shifts or serve as alternatives to satisfy the status quo?

-What needs must the customer have satisfied now vs later?
+What needs must the customer have satisfied now versus later?
 What special incentives will motivate the consumer to buy today?

 During a downturn, customers often rethink their buying loyalties.
 From what sources are they currently buying?
 How can you make your products more accessible to your target market to buy?